Tame class field theory over local fields

 \subsection{Notations}

-For a Noetherian scheme $X$, we shall denote the category of separated schemes which are of finite type over $X$ by $\Sch_X$.
+For a Noetherian scheme $X$, we shall denote the category of separated and finite type schemes over $X$ by $\Sch_X$.
 We shall let $\Sm_X$ denote the category of smooth schemes over $X$.
 If $X$ is reduced, $X_\sing$ will denote the singular locus of $X$ with reduced closed subscheme structure and $X_\reg$ the complementary open subscheme.